What is Activiti Cloud?

 - BPM Suites often don’t integrate nicely with other ecosystems

 - The department in charge of the infrastructure where the BPM Suite will run doesn’t know about its requirements.
-Same applies for DBAs that need to understand how the BPM Suite works in order to tune their Databases.
+Same applies for DBAs that need to understand how the BPM Suite works to tune their Databases.

 - User Interfaces provided by BPM Suites are often not flexible enough.
 Many BPM implementations end up needing multiple re-implementations of their UIs